chukwumaokere/drake-lighting-app/README.md

 - Lists all the photos in each room
 - Users can edit to delete photos from property
 - Users can take photos or upload from library to link to property record
-- Users can pull to refresh property views and room views and gallery view
+- Users can pull/scroll to refresh property views and room views

 ## TODO:
 - ~~Finish dashboard page~~